sonotley/cookiecutter-snoap/README.md

 It wraps `poetry version` so takes the same arguments.
 The reason for this wrapper is to ensure the version number is written to `VERSION.TXT` as well as `pyproject.toml`.
 This, together with some boilerplate code in `__init.py__` makes it possible to get the version number at runtime using the module-level `__version__` attribute.

+### The `dist` directory

+This directory contains files that will be included as-is in the distribution you provide to your end users.
+This includes:

+- Two installation scripts, one for Windows (in `cmd`) and one for Linux (in `bash`)
+- A `readme.md` file.
+This will be the readme your users see _before_ installing your application.
+- A `readme_for_app.md` file.
+This will be renamed to `readme.md` and included in the installation location, so it should contain instructions for use.
+- A configuration file in the format you selected (unless you selected 'none')
+- A `resources` directory.
+This is where you should put any non-Python files that your application needs.
+- A `data` directory.
+This is where your program should write frequently-changing data like caches, downloads etc.

+### The package directory

+This directory is named using the `package_slug` parameter you specified.
+It is where all your Python code should reside.
+This package will be built and included in your distribution along with the files in the `dist` directory.
+There are some Python modules included in the package by default.

+- `__init__.py` marks this directory as being a Python package.
+It also contains boilerplate code to read the version number from `version.txt` and assign it to module variable `__version__`
+- `__main__.py` is the entry point for your application, specifically the function `run`.
+This will be called when your application is executed.
+- `_options.py` is populated automatically by the installer.
+It is used by `paths.py` to determine at runtime how and where the application was installed.
+- `paths.py` provides a set of functions that return paths to the configuration file, `data` and `resources` directories
+- `version.txt` contains the version number of your package.
+Don't change this manually, it's managed by `build/version.py`

+### The `test` directory

+This is where you write tests.
+At first, it will just have an `__init__.py` and `version.txt` same as the package directory.
+You can add as many test modules as you need, just follow the [conventions for auto discovery in pytest](https://docs.pytest.org/en/7.2.x/explanation/goodpractices.html#test-discovery)

+These tests will be run by tox before your project is built.

+### Top-level files

+In addition to the directories described above, the project contains the following files:

+- `pyproject.toml` a standard file used by Python packaging tools (in this case Poetry) to store and retrieve package metadata.
+- `tox.ini` defines what environments tox will use to run the tests.
+This is automatically populated based on your specified min and max Python versions.
+- `readme.md` is the readme for the project.
+This is what will appear on the repo page in GitHub so it should contain information for developers and users.

+## Tips & Troubleshooting

+### What does the `paths` module do if I just run the code without installing (from IDE/debugger for example)?

+All of the `paths` functions will return the current working directory in this case.

+#### But my config/data/resources isn't in the same directory as my code!

+In most IDEs you can specify the working directory to be used when you click 'run' or 'debug' so just set that to wherever you are keeping those files.

+#### What about running from terminal?
+I keep getting 'ModuleNotFound'

+Yeah, it's to do with relative imports and stuff...
+I'm working on a solution.